 - Remove from the pan and let rest/drain on a paper towel.

-- Serve with a dollop of sour cream (use soy based sour cream if you want to keep it vegan) and top with more scallions or chives.
+- Serve with a dollop of vegan sour cream and top with more scallions or chives.